top of page

 Boston Harborwalk – Spanning 43 scenic miles, the Boston Harborwalk is a must for soaking in the heartbeat of the Waterfront.
 Walk, jog, or bike past marinas, historic wharves, public art, and buzzing piers.
 Stop for a coffee, watch the ferries glide by, or simply enjoy the sea breeze and skyline views—classic Boston at its best.

-Boston Harbor City Cruises - See Boston from a whole new angle with Boston Harbor City Cruises.
-Choose from whale-watching tours, harbor sightseeing trips, sunset cocktail cruises, or ferries to the Harbor Islands.
+Boston Harbor City Cruises – See Boston from a whole new angle with harbor sightseeing trips, whale-watching tours, sunset cocktail cruises, or ferries to the Harbor Islands.
 It’s the perfect way to take in the skyline, landmarks, and maybe even spot some marine life.

 New England Aquarium – A Waterfront staple, the New England Aquarium is home to thousands of sea creatures—from penguins and sea turtles to colorful jellyfish.
 Wander the massive four-story ocean tank, interact with rays at the touch tank, and catch live feedings.
 Located next to Long Wharf, it’s a fun, hands-on experience for all ages.